lakshmi841/Project_basics/README.md

 A web application to print Hello World program.
 #
 TECHNOLOGIES AND FRAMEWORKS USED:
-React
+Framework: React, Django
-Javascript, html, css,python
+Languages: Javascript, html, css,python
-Django

 #
 To Test On Local Machine
 #